gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-directional.md

 Computing directional lighting is actually pretty simple.
-If we know what direction the light is traveling and we know what direction the surface of the object is facing we can take the *dot product* of the 2 directions and it will give us the cosine of the angle between the 2 angles.
+If we know what direction the light is traveling and we know what direction the surface of the object is facing we can take the *dot product* of the 2 directions and it will give us the cosine of the angle between the 2 directions.

 Here's an example